teslamotors/ansible_puller/README.md

 | `ansible_puller_running`          | Whether or not the puller is currently running               |
 | `ansible_puller_runs`             | How many times the puller has run                            |
 | `ansible_puller_version`          | Version (git sha) of the puller                              |

+### MD5 checksum support

+Enabling MD5 checksumming will prevent extraneous calls to download the ansible tarball from the remote.

+By design, ansible_puller will look at the remote path `<resource_path>.md5` to discover the live MD5 checksum.
+If, for example, your resource is located at `https://example.com/some/file.tgz` then ansible_puller will look for the MD5 hash at `https://example.com/some/file.tgz.md5`.
+The following conditions will lead to a (re-)download of the ansible tarball:
+- There is no current ansible tarball at the specified local path
+- The current hash of the local ansible tarball not match the remote checksum
+- The remote checksum does not exist

+If a remote checksum exists then the downloaded tarball will be hashed and the resulting output will be compared to the remote checksum to validate artifact integrity.

 ## Runtime Dependencies